-Property damage only: Crash reports required if the crash involves a motor vehicle and damage is at least $2,500.
+Crash reports are required if the crash involves a motor vehicle and damage is at least $2,500.

-Injuries or deaths: Crash reports required for all crashes involving a motor vehicle that result in injuries (no matter how minor) or in death.
+Crash reports are required for all crashes involving a motor vehicle that result in injuries (no matter how minor) or in death.

-- From a prior medical event (e.g. a heart attack or drug overdose), or
+- From a prior medical event (e.g. a heart attack or drug overdose)

 - In a crash in a parking lot